glacambre/firenvim/README.md

 1. Make sure you are using [Neovim][nvim] 0.4.0 or later.
 This plugin will not work with vanilla [VIM][vim] or [Vimr](vimr).

+2. Check if the luabitop package is available by running `:lua bit.band(1,1)` in Neovim.
+If this throws an error, you will need to install it.

-2. Install Firenvim as a VIM plugin as you would any other, then run the built in post-install hook script.
+3. Install Firenvim as a VIM plugin as you would any other, then run the built in post-install hook script.

     * [vim-plug](https://github.com/junegunn/vim-plug)